 Information About Breath Tests and Their Accuracy.
 Is Breath Testing for Ethanol Accurate?

-Like any machine-computerized or mechanical-errors occur.
+Like any computerized or mechanical machine, errors occur.
 I attended a demonstration of a breath testing machine where the expert giving the demonstration had beakers of different hydrocarbon liquids-acetate, methanol, isopropyl alcohol and ethanol.
 When each was tested the machine treated all of them as ethanol.
 The machine did not filter out the non-ethanol solutions as it should have.
-There are times when people have interferents in their mouth, i.e. mouthwash and the machine does not register that, which means the test score was higher than it should have been.
+There are times when people have interferents in their mouth, i.e. mouthwash, and the machine does not register that..
+This means the test score was higher than it should have been.
 In these examples, the filter did not work to separate out the non-ethanol hydrocarbon.

 Another example is where noise-sound waves-can affect the motor that spins the filters-noises like the police walkie talkies can affect the results.
 There is supposed to be a mechanism that should have filtered out the sound waves at certain frequencies.
 On some machines there is an escape valve on the back of the machine when if covered does not allow the chambered breath alcohol to be fully exhausted and thus contaminates a test with alcohol that does not belong to the person being tested or the newly tested sample, which brings on a higher reading.

 The breath machine has a computer chip and when it malfunctions the test results are inaccurate.

 Many individuals and scientists who are experts in this type of testing steadfastly indicate that body temperature affects the testing process, which is not accounted for by the machine.
 To counter this the manufacturers say that the tube through which you blow is kept at a certain temperature.
 However, it is the person’s body temperature that is important and what if his normal temp is above the average or he has a fever.